Alexx/pizza/README.md

 # _Pizza_

-#### _A web page order pizza, 6-21-2019_
+#### _A web page to order pizza, 6-21-2019_

 #### _Author: Alex Siegberg_

 ## Description

-_This web page will ask the user to select topping and a size to order a pizza.
-After ordering, the price will be displayed to the user._
+_This web page will ask the user to select toppings and a size to order a pizza.
+After ordering, the pizza info will be displayed to the user, including its price._

 ## Spec